Isle of Man

 The Manx cat is a breed of domestic cat originating on the Isle of Man, with a naturally occurring mutation that shortens the tail.

 With its distinctive silhouette and rabbit-like hop, the Manx cat is a breed shrouded in folklore and fascination.
-Hailing from the Isle of Man, this tailless feline is far more than just a unique look; it's a highly intelligent, affectionate, and surprisingly agile companion that forms deep bonds with its family.
+Hailing from the Isle of Man, this tailless feline is far more than just a unique look; it is a highly intelligent, affectionate, and surprisingly agile companion that forms deep bonds with its family.
+Whether you are drawn to their history or their famous "rumpy" tail, the Manx offers a unique personality that often draws comparisons to dog-like loyalty.

 | Property | Value |